Markovic Earns 200th Career Coaching Victory in Dramatic Fashion

 Men's Soccer vs. Sacred Heart (9/9/14)

-Cesar Markovic enters his fourth season as the head coach of the Siena Men's Soccer program.
+Cesar Markovic enters his fifth season as the head coach of the Siena Men's Soccer program.
 He was named the seventh head coach in Siena College Men's Soccer history on Feb.
 7, 2013.
 Markovic, who has led three different programs to the NCAA College Cup, joined the Saints after spending the previous two seasons as the head coach at NJIT.

 "We are fortunate to have Cesar join our staff and lead our men's soccer program," said director of athletics John D'Argenio at the time of his hiring.
 "He has proven that his teams achieve athletically while performing in the classroom as well.
 His experience as a head coach and having won championships will be a benefit to the young men on the team and the College."

-Last season the Saints continued to achieve program firsts under Markovic.
+In 2015, the Saints continued to achieve program firsts under Markovic.
 For the first-time ever, Siena won multiple matches in a single MAAC Tournament, advancing to the conference semifinals as the No. 6 seed.

 Markovic has wasted no time in turning the Saints into a contender.
-In just his second season last fall, Markovic led Siena to a 10-8-2 overall record including a 5-3-2 mark in league play which secured the Saints the No. 5 seed in the MAAC Championships.
+In just his second season in 2014, Markovic led Siena to a 10-8-2 overall record including a 5-3-2 mark in league play which secured the Saints the No. 5 seed in the MAAC Championships.
 Siena's 10 wins were tied for the second most in program history and Markovic guided the Saints to the program's first-ever undefeated home season (6-0-2).
 Additionally, the Saints started a perfect 4-0 for the first time in program history, which included a victory over 23rd ranked Boston University.
 For two consecutive weeks in mid-September the Saints received votes in the NSCAA Top-25 Poll with a peak of 24 votes on Sept.
 16 which marked the 32nd highest total in the nation.
 The Saints were also ranked as high as second in the Northeast in the NSCAA's regional rankings the week prior.

 Prior to being named the head coach at Siena, Markovic spent the previous two seasons at NJIT where he led the Highlanders to their best mark at the Division I level in 2012 in posting a 10-9 record.
 NJIT was ranked in the NSCAA North Atlantic Poll throughout the season, achieving a peak ranking of third.
 In his first season, he guided NJIT to its first win over an ACC opponent, defeating Virginia Tech.